patrickdowling/oCt4drv/README.md

 ## To-do
 - The frequency counter hasn’t been implemented.
 This should work using either the `QTIMER` for capture (on all four TRx even) or possibly one of the other timers via `XBAR` (since the alternate functions don't map directly the used GPIOs).
 - Break the screen transfers into configurable chunks.
 This would allow running the core ISR faster (e.g. 32KHz) although there would be more tearing (and that might sacrifice ADC sample quality).
+Also the platform is (IMO) simply not suited to audio.
 - Evaluate ADC.
 I'm adding an extended debug menu for this.
 - Also there are two ADCs we can use, and there’s probably a more streamlined scan approach (`QTIMER`->`ADC_HCn`).
 - Filtering on the TRx inputs (`FILT_CNT` and `FILT_PER`).